mozsearch/mozsearch/docs/bash-scripting-cheatsheet.md

 ## Error Handling

-We use the following intialization stanza in all bash scripts at the top:
+We use the following initialization stanza in all bash scripts at the top:
 ```bash
 set -x # Show commands
 set -eu # Errors/undefined vars are fatal